-All staff should be aware that safeguarding issues can manifest themselves via peer on peer/child on child abuse.
-This is most likely to include, but may not be limited to:
+Peer on peer/child on child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence such as rape, assault by penetration and sexual assault - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand-alone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Sexting (known as youth produced sexual imagery) and - · Initiation/hazing type violence and rituals.
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence such as rape, assault by penetration and sexual assault (this may include and online element which facilitates, threatens and/or encourages physical abuse); - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand-alone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery); - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Sexting (known as youth produced sexual imagery) and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-(KCSIE 2020)
+(KCSIE 2021)